What’s Michael Jordan’s hang time? Jordan could hang in the air for 0.98 seconds on Earth. But on Moon and Pluto, MJ would fly!

 vo: object’s initial velocity

-t: number of seconds the object is in the air
+t: time the object spends in the air (in seconds)

 g: gravitational acceleration

-Important Note: it’s believed the max human hang time is around 1 second.
-This perceived limitation is biological.
+Important Note: There’s a commonly held belief that the maximum human hang time caps at around 1 second.
+This limitation is thought to be purely biological.

 - 45.76 inches x 0.40 = 18.3 inch vertical